 Trolls or Disrupters – Are individuals that intentionally initiate on-line conflict or havoc.
 Activity may include flaming or repeating insults, verbally attacking users, posting off-topic or provocative content.

-Social Media Administrators will ensure all log on information for each account is placed in a secure location and kept confidential.
-Log on credentials (user names, passwords) will not be shared unless authorized by the Executive Director.
+The Social Media Administrator will ensure all log on information for each account is placed in a secure location and kept confidential.
+Log on credentials (usernames, passwords) will not be shared unless authorized by the Executive Director.

 The Social Media Administrator will keep track of analytics for each account and will produce reports for the Executive Director as required.